Opentrons/opentrons/api/docs/v2/tutorial.rst

 Labware
 -------

 For serial dilution, you need to load a tip rack, reservoir, and 96-well plate on the deck of your OT-2.
-Loading labware is done with the ``.load_labware`` method of the protocol context, which takes two arguments: the standard labware name as defined in the `Opentrons Labware Library <https://labware.opentrons.com/>`_, and the position where you will place the labware on the OT-2’s deck.
-If you’re using a different type of labware, find its name in the Labware Library and replace it in your code.
+Loading labware is done with the :py:meth:`~.ProtocolContext.load_labware` method of the protocol context, which takes two arguments: the standard labware name as defined in the `Opentrons Labware Library <https://labware.opentrons.com/>`_, and the position where you will place the labware on the OT-2’s deck.
 Here’s how to load the labware into slots 1, 2, and 3 (repeating the ``def`` statement from above to show proper indenting):

 .. code-block:: python